Hiring a summer nanny? Payroll and taxes, handled.See how →

 • You prefer simple, predictable pricing with no setup fee

-• The brand recognition and 20-year track record matter to you
+• The brand recognition and 30-year track record matter to you

 What If You Don't Need Full-Service?

-Both HomePay and GTM charge $708-$900/year primarily to file forms on your behalf.
-Filing takes about 15 minutes per quarter — four times a year, using the IRS website and your state's portal.
+Both HomePay and GTM charge $708–$900/year primarily to file forms on your behalf.
+Filing takes about 15 minutes per quarter, four times a year, on the IRS website and your state's portal.

-NannyKeeper calculates all the same federal and state taxes, generates your W-2 and Schedule H, and sends email reminders before every quarterly deadline.
+NannyKeeper calculates the same federal and state taxes, generates W-2 and Schedule H, and sends email reminders before every quarterly deadline.
 You file the forms yourself.

 Direct depositIncludedIncluded$6–$8/transfer